markussilvan/dit/README.md

 Jenkins is used as a continuous integration platform to build release packages, run PyUnit unit tests and Pylint static code analysis.
-And of course, git is used as version control system and tickets, bugs and new features are tracked using Ditz.
+And of course, git is used as version control system and tickets, bugs and new features are tracked using Dit.
 Now the development has progressed enough, so that the program itself can be used as the issue tracker.

-### List of Tools
+### List of Used Tools

  - Python 3.4
  - PyQt 5.x